WilcoxJ/landingPage/README.md

 # Wilco

-Learning three.js
+simple landing page created with three.js

-all the objects generated in /js/script.js
+all the fun stuff happens in /js/script.js